ultimate271/notes/dastoyevsky/brothers01.03.md

 the town and the son of “that Fyodor Pavlovitch.”
 And just then it was that the author himself made his appearance among us.

+### Ivan curiously visits his father's estate, coming at the bidding of Dmitri for matters which will become clear later
 Why Ivan Fyodorovitch had come amongst us I remember asking myself at the time with a certain uneasiness.
 This fateful visit, which was the first step leading to so many consequences, I never fully explained to myself.